-This Agreement will become effective on October 1, 2021, or on the date when this Agreement has been signed by all parties, whichever is later, and will end on September 30, 2022.
-No costs incurred by the Provider prior to the effective date of this Agreement will be reimbursed and the Provider is solely responsible for any such expenses.
+This Agreement will become effective on October 1, 2023, or on the date when this Agreement has been signed by all parties, whichever is later, and will end on September 30, 2024.
+No costs incurred by the Provider prior to the effective date or after the termination date of this Agreement will be reimbursed and the Provider is solely responsible for any such expenses.